THE MAGIC FINGER

 “While many children’s plays leave the audience with only a feel good message, The Magic Finger urges families to have a meaningful dialogue about what fairness really means, and gives children the opportunity to not only say, ‘This play made me feel,’ but more importantly, ‘This play made me think.’”

-The play is published by Samuel French.
-First Class UK Professional, Repertory and Foreign Rights: Casarotto Ramsay Ltd. US licensing, Samuel French Inc.
+The play is published by Samuel French., a Concord Theatricals Company.
+First Class UK Professional, Repertory and Foreign Rights: Casarotto Ramsay Ltd. US licensing, Samuel French Inc., a Concord Theatricals Company.